Ugurismail/decider/README.md

 # decider
-an app can help you to decide.
+ %100 mine. an app can help you to decide.